 As the individual skin traumas produced by the needles are minute, there should be no visible sign of damage from the procedure after the skin heals.
 In addition, the risk of visible pigmentation changes is kept to a minimum.
 Collectively, the small individual wounds can add up to produce a positive change in the appearance of the skin.
 In particular, it is claimed that as the wounds induce the production of collagen; skin is firmed.

-Although it might be thought that CIT devices would only be available to dermatologists and cosmetic surgeons, they are widely used in beauty salons and can even be purchased by individuals for use at home.
-To my mind it seems rather risky to allow such open access to what is essentially a minor surgical procedure.
+It might be thought that CIT devices would only be available to dermatologists and cosmetic surgeons but they are widely used in beauty salons and can also be purchased by individuals for use at home.
+It seems rather risky to allow open access to what is essentially a minor surgical procedure.
 However, given that individuals are buying up old electrolysis machines for home use, this may be part of the increasing trend for self-medication, using materials purchased via the Internet.
-I’m sure that if Helena Rubinstein had been aware of the possibilities of using skin needling in this way, she would have been one of the first to use it.
+If Helena Rubinstein had been aware of the possibilities of using skin needling in this way, she would probably have been one of the first to employ it.